Articles

 What is deeming?

-Deeming is the term which describes the method used by Centrelink and Veteran’s Affairs to calculate your Income Test assessable income from certain investments when determining the level of entitlement to be paid.
-Deeming means that you are assumed to earn a certain return on ‘financial’ investments, irrespective of the actual rate of interest or capital growth you earn.
+Centrelink and Veteran’s Affairs calculate your Income Test assessing income from certain assets to determine the level of benefit entitlements due.
+This assessment element is Deeming.
+This calculation assumes you earn a prescribed return on ‘financial’ assets.
+The deemed rate of return is in spite of the actual rate of interest or capital growth they generate.

 The income test then combines the deemed income with income earned from other sources, such as employment, rent, business income and pension and annuity income to determine the level of pension, allowance or benefit payable under the income test.

 The Government changes the deeming rate from time to time to reflect market conditions and most financial institutions offer special accounts that pay interest at the deeming rate.
-To check the rates applicable at the relevant time, the Deeming page on the government’s Human Services website is kept up-to-date.
+You should review the Deeming page on the government’s Human Services website for current rates applicable.

 How does deeming work?